-&lt;sup>76 G. M. Hopkins, Atlas of the Environs of St. Paul (Philadelphia: G.M.
+&lt;sup>74 G. M. Hopkins, Atlas of the Environs of St. Paul (Philadelphia: G.M.
 Hopkins, 1886), plate 3.

-&lt;sup>78 G. M. Hopkins (1886); D. L. Curtice, Standard Atlas of the City of Saint Paul (Saint Paul: D. L. Curtice, 1887).
+&lt;sup>76 G. M. Hopkins (1886); D. L. Curtice, Standard Atlas of the City of Saint Paul (Saint Paul: D. L. Curtice, 1887).

-&lt;sup>79 "Town and Country Club of Saint Paul," Golf, v.
+&lt;sup>77 "Town and Country Club of Saint Paul," Golf, v.
 4 No 1.
 Jan 1899:7-10.

-&lt;sup>80 "City Improvements," Saint Paul Pioneer Press, 1 Jan 1889:8.
+&lt;sup>78 "City Improvements," Saint Paul Pioneer Press, 1 Jan 1889:8.

-&lt;sup>81 "Merriam Park; the Most Beautiful and Popular Interurban Residence Town," Northwest Magazine 4 (June 1886):10-11; 86.
+&lt;sup>79 "Merriam Park; the Most Beautiful and Popular Interurban Residence Town," Northwest Magazine 4 (June 1886):10-11; 86.

 Although there were many business owners, managers, clerks, teachers, salesmen, lawyers, doctors, and ministers among the early community, there were also many laborers, artisans, and skilled tradesmen, most likely employed in the growing Midway Transfer area.
 An overview of the 1900 U.S. Census suggests that few married women were employed.
-The census also shows that relatively few Merriam Park heads of households were foreign-born, although a notable number were born in England.
+The census also suggests that relatively few Merriam Park heads of households were foreign-born, although a notable number were born in England.
 Many persons, however, were descendants of parents born in England Sweden, Norway, Denmark, and Germany.
+In England Sweden, Norway, Denmark, and

-After Merriam Park's chief promoter, James P. Moore, left for Minneapolis, the void was filled by a number of local Merriam Park real estate dealers who offered sales and loans.
-Some were also speculative builders.
-Depending on the economy, through the efforts of these dealers, as well as other builders, during the period ca. 1888-1910 there was likely a steady supply of new houses ready for sale or rent.
+After Merriam Park's chief promoter, James P. Moore, left for Minneapolis, the void was filled by a number of local Merriam Park real estate sales, loans, and speculative builders.
+Through the efforts of these dealers as well as builders, during the period ca. 1888-1910 there was likely a steady supply of new houses ready for sale or rent.
 Alvah Bell, who resided at 1888 Carroll Avenue (1886) with his wife, Isabel, was a native of New York and a former Hastings furniture manufacturer and realtor.
 His brother, John W., was also involved in real estate.
 Another investor was Robert Bell (1854-1921), at 23 Milwaukee Avenue (razed), who was apparently unrelated to Alvah Bell.
 In the 1870s and 1880s Robert developed houses in Dayton's Bluff and Merriam Park.
-A native of England, he arrived in St. Paul in 1869.
+A native of England, the arrived in St. Paul in 1869.
 During the 1870s and 1880s, he also worked for various railroad companies and eventually rose to Chief Clerk of the St. Paul & Duluth Railroad and Superintendent of the Duluth Union Depot and Transfer Company.
 Later in his career he was Secretary of the George J. Grant Construction Company.